 ____ Type of hosting plan – Will shared hosting be sufficient for at least a year?
 Will you require unlimited disk space and bandwidth?
 Will you be able to upgrade easily if necessary and will those upgrade options work for you?
 Does the host offer dedicated servers?
 If you know you’ll be growing quickly, it’s easier to go with a dedicated server now so you don’t have the hassle of upgrading or even moving later.

 ____ Security – Make sure the website host uses up-to-date equipment and software, virus/hacker scanning, back-ups and so on.
 You may also want to consider where the website servers are located because local laws apply.
 For example, you are protected by the Canadian constitution if your hosting server is in Canada (either physically or on “the cloud”).
 If the server or cloud service is outside of Canada, you may be open to mass surveillance by international security agencies.
 Additionally, Canadians trust websites more if they are hosted in Canada.
 A 2017 CIRA study found that 76% of Canadians are more concerned about their personal data if it’s stored in the United States.

-____ eMail – How many eMail addresses do they allow?
+____ Email – How many email addresses do they allow?
 Do they offer spam filters?

 ____ Guaranteed “uptime” – Make sure you get a guaranteed “uptime” (the amount of time your website will be available without going down) in writing.
 It should be 99%+.